DataDog/integrations-extras/aqua/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the Aqua check on your host.
-See our dedicated Agent guide about [how to install Community integrations][3] to discover how to install them with the [Agent prior to version 6.8][4] or the [Docker Agent][5]:
+See our dedicated Agent guide for [installing community integrations][3] to install checks with the [Agent prior to version 6.8][4] or the [Docker Agent][5]:

 1. Install the [developer toolkit][6].
 2. Clone the integrations-extras repository: